pmem/llpl/CONTRIBUTING.md

 Assign the `Type: Feature` label to the issue, then describe the feature request in comment fields.

-#### PMDK version
+#### LLPL version

-Put the release name of the version of PMDK running when the bug was discovered in a bug comment.
+In a bug comment, put the LLPL version running when the bug was discovered.